 No, we're not talking about the credit card.
-You must know how to get a visa before being allowed to visit a handful of countries in Asia.
+You must know how to get a visa before being allowed to visit many of the countries in Asia.
 A visa is an official mark in your passport which allows you to visit a particular country.

 While succumbing to the whim of uniformed officials and tangled webs of bureaucracy isn't very fun, getting detained in an airport and put back on the first flight out is even less enjoyable!
-Some countries in Asia will deny you entry unless you already have an approved visa in your passport before arriving.
+Some countries in Asia will deny you entry unless you already have an approved visa in your passport before arriving, or you won't even be allowed to board the flight for which you paid.
 That being said, it pays to do a little visa research before you start your trip!

 Read on to learn how to get a visa, or if you even need one to travel.